 The Looking Glass Go is a holographic display that sits on your desk.
-My job was to design the iOS companion app that bridges a phone camera to a 3D lenticular screen — a problem with no existing playbook.
+My job was to design the mobile companion app that connects a phone camera to a 3D lenticular screen.
+There was no existing playbook for this.

 This wasn't a standard mobile app.
-Every design decision had to account for four constraints simultaneously — hardware, network, AI processing, and a completely unfamiliar output format.
+Every design decision had to account for four things at once: hardware, network, AI processing, and a completely unfamiliar output format.

 Converting a 2D photo into a 3D holographic depth map requires cloud inference.
 That takes 3–8 seconds.
 The design had to make that wait feel productive, not frustrating.

 Users had never seen their photos as holograms before.
-The first "wow" moment was also the moment they needed to understand how to control the display — an onboarding challenge unlike any I'd faced.
+The first "wow" moment was also the moment they needed to understand how to control the display.
+That's an unusual onboarding problem.

-The device had multiple distinct states — searching, connecting, syncing, firmware updating, ready — each requiring explicit design treatment.
-One vague "loading" state would destroy trust.
+The device had multiple distinct states (searching, connecting, syncing, firmware updating, ready), each requiring its own design treatment.
+One vague "loading" state would kill trust.

-The most consequential design decision was how to handle 3–8 seconds of cloud AI processing.
-Two fundamentally different philosophies — and only one that actually built user trust.
+The biggest design decision was how to handle 3–8 seconds of cloud AI processing.
+We tried two very different approaches, and only one actually built trust.

 A spinner with "Processing your photo…" — no progress indication, no preview of what's being created.